-Warehouse residual receipt loan in the amount of \$3,600,000 amortized over 40 years at a 1% interest rate, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.

-Lots 3&4 residual receipt loan, property adjacent to the Warehouse, in the amount of \$973,000 amortized over 40 years at a 1% interest rate, secured by Lots 3&4 but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.

-Authority Construction residual receipt loan in the amount of \$1.2 million amortized over 40 years at a 1% interest rate, secured by the Warehouse and Lots 3&4 but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.

-Remediation residual receipt loan in the amount of \$ 774,000 amortized over 40 years at a 1% interest rate, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.

-HCD Grant residual receipt loan in the amount of \$4,946,080 amortized over 55 years with zero interest, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.

-B&G Building Investors, LLC

-Land residual receipt loan, property adjacent to the WAL project, in the amount of \$260,000 amortized over 40 years at a 1% interest rate, secured by the property but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.

-Authority Construction residual receipt loan in the amount of \$500,000 amortized over 40 years at a 1% interest rate, secured by the property but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.

-Total \$ 11,781,253
+R Street LP for the warehouse Artist Lotts project Warehouse residual receipt loan in the amount of \$3,600,000 amortized over 40 years at a 1% interest rate, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts. \$ 3,759,000 Lots 3&4 residual receipt loan, property adjacent to the Warehouse, in the amount of \$973,000 amortized over 40 years at a 1% interest rate, secured by Lots 3&4 but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.
+1,015,974 Authority Construction residual receipt loan in the amount of \$1.2 million amortized over 40 years at a 1% interest rate, secured by the Warehouse and Lots 3&4 but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.
+1,253,000 Remediation residual receipt loan in the amount of \$ 774,000 amortized over 40 years at a 1% interest rate, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.
+808,185 HCD Grant residual receipt loan in the amount of \$4,946,080 amortized over 55 years with zero interest, secured by the Warehouse but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.
+4,946,080 B&G Building Investors, LLC Land residual receipt loan, property adjacent to the WAL project, in the amount of \$260,000 amortized over 40 years at a 1% interest rate, secured by the property but subordinate to the developer's construction loan and permanent loan, and to be repaid from residual receipts.
+271,917 Authority Construction residual receipt loan in the amount of \$500,000 amortized over 40 years at a 1% interest rate, secured by the property but subordinate to the developers construction loan and permanent loan, and to be repaid from residual receipts.
+520,167 Total \$ 12,574,323 time by giving the Authority notice in writing at least 180 days prior to the date that any such termination shall be effective.